What are Addictions?

 Cigars with upward pointing arrow indicating tolerance

 Tolerance to the substance.
-This means that higher and higher doses of the substance are needed to achieve the desired effect (for example, more and more alcohol must be drunk to achieve the effects of intoxication) and that the effects of the substance, if the doses are not increased, are markedly less intense with continued use.
+This means that higher and higher doses of the substance are needed to achieve the desired effect (for example, more and more alcohol must be drunk to achieve the effects of intoxication) and that the effects become clearly less intense with continued use if the dose is not increased.

 Anxious person with a bead of sweat on the face and other symbols of withdrawal symptoms